 Wake‑up call: rebuilding vaccine confidence

-COVID-19 precipitated the biggest decline in routine vaccine coverage globally and the lowest levels of trust in vaccines in more than a decade, largely due to escalating misinformation and the erosion of public health.
-Vaccine preventable diseases, such as measles, pertussis and polio have increased in Australia and globally leaving millions at risk of poor health, disability or death.
-This shocking decline in childhood vaccination rates is a "wake-up call" for the Australian Government and the health sector, with childhood vaccination rates declining yearly over the last 5 years.
-So how do we tackle increasing vaccine uptake, combating mis and disinformation in the face of divisive geopolitics and build public trust in vaccines with a focus on vaccine equity and leaving no-one behind?
-Join Professor Margie Danchin as she discusses these challenges and the role of innovation, strong partnerships, co-design, effective communication and community engagement.
+COVID‑19 precipitated the biggest decline in routine vaccine coverage globally and the lowest levels of trust in vaccines in more than a decade, largely driven by escalating misinformation and the erosion of confidence in public health.
+Vaccine‑preventable diseases such as measles, pertussis and polio have since increased in Australia and around the world, leaving millions at risk of poor health, disability or death.

 Bio